redomino/redomino.advancedkeyword/README.txt

 If you choose the following keywords on a particular object:

-* redomino.prodotti.recatalog
+* what.doors.flat
-* redomino.2011
+* technology.combined systems

 The customized keywords viewlet will prompt the following links:

-* redomino (clicking on this item you will be able to see all the redomino items)
+* what (clicking on this item you will be able to see all the products)
-* redomino.prodotti (clicking on this item you will be able to see all the redomino related products)
+* what.doors (clicking on this item you will be able to see all the door related products)
-* redomino.prodotti.recatalog (clicking on this item you will be able all the redomino product named recatalog)
+* what.doors.flat (clicking on this item you will be able all the flat doors related products)
+* technology
-* redomino.2011 (etc...)
+* technology.combined systems

 This works because we provide a customized catalog indexer for keywords.